 Also, for those of you wondering why the exam keeps changing every few years, it is essential to note that these changes are crucial in keeping up with the demands of various industries and organizations.
 The fact that new topics and emphases are introduced into the exam and PMBOK every 3 – 5 years means that the personnel at the Project Management Institute (PMI,) as well as their many contributors from the labor-market, is being proactive in addressing the needs and expectations of the project management community.

 The changes in the exam are considerable and, therefore, you really should not wait any longer to take and pass it.
 Among the changes identified by the Project Management Institute (PMI) are these newly defined domains:

 - People/Human Resources – the exam will emphasize and test candidates on the skills and activities needed by the Project Manager to effectively lead and guide a project team towards a successful project.

 - Process – this includes the technical aspects required to manage a project, including using the appropriate processes at the right time, integrating them as needed across the knowledge areas, and sequencing them accordingly.
 In other words, which process feeds into the next one and why.

 - Business Environment – this relates to the connection between the projects and corporate strategy.
-We all know that finishing on time, staying within budget and developing good quality work are success criteria for any corporation, however, at times, other criteria, such as growing the organization, minimizing staff turnover or providing goodwill take precedence.
-Therefore, it is important to be aware of what the corporate strategy is at all times, and how to incorporate that into the project management work.
+We all know that finishing on time, staying within budget, and developing good quality work are success criteria for any corporation.
+However, at times, other approaches, such as growing the organization, minimizing staff turnover, or providing goodwill, take precedence.
+Therefore, it is essential to be aware of what the corporate strategy is at all times, and how to incorporate that into the project management work.

 - Domain I: People 42%